satido/pnrtscr-jumpscare/README.md

-# This really doesn't work anymore, but if anyone wants to fix it or do something with it, go for it.
+## This doesn't really work anymore, but if anyone wants to fix it or do something, go for it.